AJHissh/Shodan_Customized_API/README.md

 This project is adds functionality to a basic use of the Shodan API (NOT the shodan cli), allowing for structured input and repeatability.

+You can add this program to PATH so you can call it from the CLI - just make sure you're in a directory where you don't mind having files saved.

 ## Usage
 * Run the script with python
 * ex. python shodan_ip_port_info.py